Randi Cartmill, MS

-Randi has worked in health services research since 2007, joining WiSOR in January 2016.
+Randi has worked in health services research since 2007, joining WiSOR in 2016.
 Her interests are in improving the quality of care and patient outcomes, the use of technology in health care and the quality of working life for clinicians.
-Her work at WiSOR centers on adherence to and dissemination of best practices in pediatric surgery, including UW Project ECHO, a telementoring initiative to more broadly share specialist knowledge about best practices in the care of pediatric patients.
-She has also studied the cognitive work and teamwork of primary care clinicians, electronic health record design, process change and quality improvement, the impact of health information technology on workflow, and medication safety.
-She divides her time between WiSOR and General Internal Medicine.
+Her work at WiSOR centers on improving outcomes for geriatric patients after surgery and managing the team analyzing the Wisconsin Health Information Organization (WHIO) database, a large claims dataset including most Wisconsin payers.
+She has also studied deimplementation and patient outcomes in pediatric surgery, the cognitive work and teamwork of primary care clinicians, electronic health record (EHR) design, process change and quality improvement, the impact of health information technology on workflow, and medication safety.

 - MS, Sociology, University of Wisconsin-Madison, 1999